Photos Show Hurricane Dorian Damage In The Bahamas

 As the Bahamas tries to take stock of the damage and send aid, chef José Andrés is also present, having traveled to the islands to help feed storm victims and emergency workers.

-"The destruction in Abaco and Grand Bahamas is huge," Andres told NPR's Steve Inskeep on Morning Edition.
+"The destruction in Abaco and Grand Bahamas is huge," Andrés told NPR's Steve Inskeep on Morning Edition.

 Cheryl Diaz Meyer for NPR